-- Digital Marketer - Update pending - define, design, build and implement campaigns across online and social media platforms to drive customer acquisition, engagement and retention.
+- Digital Marketer - define, design, build and implement campaigns across online and social media platforms to drive customer acquisition, engagement and retention.

 There are different entry requirements depending on your industry, job role and apprenticeship level but typically they’ll include an aptitude for maths and competent written and spoken English.
 Take a look at your chosen apprenticeship standard for more information about the specific entry criteria.

 There’s information on the minimum you'll be paid as an apprentice at gov.uk/apprenticeships-guide/pay-and-conditions however you’ll find many employers pay above the minimum apprenticeship wage for the right candidate.